Palinody/FFCL/README.md

 The default ones are currently based on a quickselect median selection strategy for the split and the highest variance with a sampling rate of 0.1 for the axis selection.
 You can also implement your own custom policies.

-axis_selection_policy: IndexedHighestVarianceBuild (default), IndexedMaximumSpreadBuild, IndexedCycleThroughAxesBuild
+axis_selection_policy: HighestVarianceBuild (default), MaximumSpreadBuild, CycleThroughAxesBuild
-splitting_rule_policy: IndexedQuickselectMedianRange (default)
+splitting_rule_policy: QuickselectMedianRange (default)
 */
 using IndicesIterator         = decltype(indices)::iterator;
 using SamplesIterator         = decltype(data)::iterator;
-using OptionsType             = ffcl::datastruct::KDTreeIndexed<IndicesIterator, SamplesIterator>::Options;
+using OptionsType             = ffcl::datastruct::KDTree<IndicesIterator, SamplesIterator>::Options;
-using AxisSelectionPolicyType = kdtree::policy::IndexedMaximumSpreadBuild<IndicesIterator, SamplesIterator>;
+using AxisSelectionPolicyType = kdtree::policy::MaximumSpreadBuild<IndicesIterator, SamplesIterator>;
-using SplittingRulePolicyType = kdtree::policy::IndexedQuickselectMedianRange<IndicesIterator SamplesIterator>;
+using SplittingRulePolicyType = kdtree::policy::QuickselectMedianRange<IndicesIterator SamplesIterator>;

-// KDTreeIndexed will only rearrange the 'indices' container.
-The 'data' container remains unchanged. auto kdtree = ffcl::datastruct::KDTreeIndexed(indices.begin(),
+// KDTree will only rearrange the 'indices' container.
+The 'data' container remains unchanged. auto kdtree = ffcl::datastruct::KDTree(indices.begin(),
                                               indices.end(),
                                               data.begin(),
                                               data.end(),